 Airlines and the aviation industry face unique challenges in making these improvements.
 First are the long and expensive lead times for the research, development, design, and certification implementation for new technologies to improve operational efficiencies and realize significant fuel reductions.
-Second is the lack of any economically viable alternative to fossil-based fuel.
+Second is the immediate lack of any economically viable alternative to fossil-based fuel.

 Aviation arguably has the most successful record of limiting its impact on the environment, while increasing its productivity, of any industrial sector.
 Airlines have greatly reduced carbon-based emissions through engine technology which reduces fuel burn and emission of undesirable gases and particulates.
 Compared to aircraft in use in 1972, the U.S. airline industry now carries six (6) times more payload using 60% less fuel and has reduced by 95% the number of people significantly impacted by aircraft noise.
 This outstanding record of environmental achievement has resulted in large measure from the airlines continually demanding new aircraft from the manufacturers that burn less fuel, carry greater payloads, and create less noise.
-Boeing is presently conducting certification test flights of the B-787; due to its cutting-edge technology, that aircraft is designed to use 20% less fuel-and thereby create 20% less greenhouse gas (GHG) emissions-than current aircraft of the same size.
+Boeing's new 787 is designed to use 20% less fuel-and thereby create 20% less greenhouse gas (GHG) emissions-than current aircraft of the same size.
 This aircraft is just one example of the kinds of investments that the airlines make in a very heavily capitalized industry.